Shanghai court says trial of GSK-linked investigators set for August 8

 Earlier this month, Chinese prosecutors accused British investigator Peter Humphrey and his American wife Yu Yingzeng for illegally obtaining private information.
 The couple were detained last year following work they did for the British drugmaker.

 The couple will stand trial at 9:30 a.m.
-(0130 GMT) on Aug.
+(0230 London time) on Aug.
 8 for "illegally obtaining private information about citizens", according to a brief statement posted on the website of the Shanghai No.1 Intermediate People's Court.

 Two family friends with knowledge of the matter told Reuters earlier this month that the trial was set for Aug.
 7 and would be closed to the public.